-The Czech line of shepherd reaches as far back as communist Czechoslovakia, circa 1899.
+The Czech working line breed reaches as far back as communist Czechoslovakia, circa 1899.
 Much like they played an important part in working for the government 50 years later in Germany, these dogs were employed by the border control agency of the Czech Army.

 The dog wasn’t really professionally bred until 1955, but even then, the Czech Army was still responsible for overseeing the breeding of the dog.
 They were primarily bred from the bloodlines of the East German dogs which were well-known as great work dogs that were fantastic for keeping troublesome people away.

 Czech German Shepherds are extremely similar to East German Shepherds, considering they are bred from the same bloodlines and were originally bred to perform similar tasks.
 Furthermore, Czechoslovakia and East Germany were both a part of the Soviet Bloc.

 There are a number of qualities that Czech shepherds display:

 They generally have similar faces compared to regular German Shepherds, with strong jaws, pointy ears, and dense heads.